wojnosystems/go-aho-corasick-search/README.md

 # A bit about the algorithm

 This algorithm is useful for searching for multiple strings known _a priori_, within a large string, in near-linear time.
 The running time for this algorithm is O(n*z) where n is the number of characters to read during the search while `z = SUM(len(keyword[i]))` the sum of the lengths of all keywords.
-As long as your key words are both short and there aren't too many of them, this algorithm run in linear time.
+As long as your key words are both short and there aren't too many of them, this algorithm runs in linear time.

 ## Where I departed from the algorithm